ThemezerNX/Layouts/README.md

 {
 	"name": "<The name of your layout>",
-	"description": "<A description of what your layout looks like or whatever>", "creator_id": "<your creator ID (the ID in the url when you go to your profile on Themezer)>", "version": "<Anything will do here, from '1.0' to 'boomer1'>" }
+	"description": "<A description of what your layout looks like or whatever>", "creator_id": "<your creator ID (the ID in the url when you go to your profile on Themezer)>" }
 ```